E-goi/smart-marketing-for-ps_1.7/README.md

 ### Changelog
 ```
+-- V.3.0.7
+   -- Add toolbar button for documentation
+   -- Bump plugin version to 3.0.7

 -- V.3.0.6
    -- Add options to product sync, so user can opt to sync categories, descriptions and related products
    -- Fix price and sale price on product sync